edsu/feediverse/README.md

 ## Why?

 I created *feediverse* because I wanted to send my Pinboard bookmarks to Mastodon.
 I've got an IFTTT recipe that does this for Twitter, but IFTTT doesn't appear to work with Mastodon yet.
 That being said *feediverse* should work with any RSS or Atom feed (thanks to [feedparser]).

+## Warning!

-But please be responsible.
+Please be responsible.
 Don't fill up Mastodon with tons of junk just because you can.
-That kind of toxic behavior is why a lot of people are leaving other social media platforms and trying to start over in Mastodon.
+That kind of toxic behavior is why a lot of people are trying to establish other forms of social media like Mastodon.

 [feed2toot]: https://gitlab.com/chaica/feed2toot/
 [feedparser]: http://feedparser.org/